ken-browning/add-npm-registry/README.md

 # add-npm-registry

-A cli program that will update your npm configuration to use a private registry.
+Adds the specified registry to your npm configuration.

 ## Supported Registry Providers